nozzlegear/keepass.js/README.md

 ## Available distribution files

+The distribution files are in the <a href="https://github.com/ulich/keepass.js-bower">keepass.js-bower</a> git repository.

 file                | description
 ------------------- | -------------------------------------------------------------------------------------------
 keepass.js          | Contains the code of this project only (you need to include keepass-libs.min.js separately)